 Government subsidies are received from provincial and local governments for operating a business in their jurisdictions and compliance with specific policies promoted by the local governments.
 Such subsidies allow the Group full discretion to utilize the funds and are used by the Group for general corporate purposes.
-During the years ended December 31, 2020, 2021 and 2022, the Group received financial subsidies of RMB14,778, RMB9,507 and RMB26,059 from various local PRC government authorities, respectively, which primarily consist of government subsidies for headquarter office and employee benefits.
+During the years ended December 31, 2021, 2022 and 2023, the Group received financial subsidies of RMB9,507, RMB26,059 and RMB70,529 from various local PRC government authorities, respectively, which primarily consist of government subsidies for headquarter office.
 There are no defined rules and regulations to govern the criteria necessary for companies to receive such benefits, and the amount of financial subsidy is determined at the discretion of the relevant government authorities.
 Such amounts are recorded as other operating income in the consolidated statements of comprehensive income, when received as the amount of the subsidies and the timing of payment are determined solely at the discretion of the relevant government authorities and there is no assurance that the Group will continue to receive any or similar subsidies in the future.

-There were no significant commitment or contingencies for the government subsidies received for the years ended December 31, 2020, 2021 and 2022.
+There were no significant commitment or contingencies for the government subsidies received for the years ended December 31, 2021, 2022 and 2023.